livebook-dev/livebook/README.md

 We provide several distinct methods of running Livebook, pick the one that best fits your use case.

-You will need [Elixir v1.12](https://elixir-lang.org/install.html) or later as well as the following Erlang applications: `inets`, `os_mon`, `runtime-tools`, `ssl`
+You will need [Elixir v1.12](https://elixir-lang.org/install.html) or later.

-On Ubuntu, these Erlang applications can be installed as follows:
+Livebook also requires the following Erlang applications: `inets`, `os_mon`, `runtime_tools`, and `ssl`.
+Those applications come with most Erlang distributions but certain package manages may split them apart.
+For example, on Ubuntu, these Erlang applications could be installed as follows:

 ```shell
 sudo apt install erlang-inets erlang-os-mon erlang-runtime-tools erlang-ssl
 ```